Veterans' Next Mission: Sustainable Agriculture

 The partnership with SAVE and TNC promises to be a win for conservation, a win for vets, and a win for family farms.
 A gap exists between the need for new farmers in our country and available people interested in farming.
 The average age of farmers in the U.S. is approaching 60, with 40 percent over 65.
 Succession planning is critical in the country's farming future.

-So far, TNC has helped by providing grant support for SAVE Farm to buy no-till and cover crop equipment.
+TNC has helped by providing grant support for SAVE Farm to buy no-till and cover crop equipment.
 TNC’s NatureVest division is also assisting with creative financing mechanisms to get SAVE graduates onto their own farms.
+In March 2020, SAVE was able to purchase the 308-acre farm they had been leasing thanks to low-cost loans from TNC and The Conservation Fund.

 NatureVest’s Jake Davis, a U.S. Army veteran, says the project has special meaning for him because “it gives us a way to give back to those who have sacrificed so much for us.”
 The video on this page (funded in part by a 2018 Bridge Spark Challenge grant) describes the partnership in more detail.